JPMorgan close to picking two new directors - source

-NEW YORK JPMorgan Chase & Co (JPM.N) is close to naming two new directors with finance and risk management expertise to its board, a source close to the matter said, as the largest U.S. bank faces a new wave of regulatory scrutiny.
+NEW YORK Aug 21 JPMorgan Chase & Co is close to naming two new directors with finance and risk management expertise to its board, a source close to the matter said, as the largest U.S. bank faces a new wave of regulatory scrutiny.

 The bank has identified the candidates but the board has not yet voted on them, the source said on Tuesday, adding that a decision is likely to come in September.
 The names of the candidates could not be learned, although sources have said that Chairman and Chief Executive Jamie Dimon has extensive say in who is named to the board.